cyclone-scheme/winds/README.md

-      build-local [DIR] - build local package using package.scm from DIR or \".\" test-local [DIR] - test local package using package.scm in DIR or \".\" package [DIR] - scaffold DIR layout and a package.scm stub
+      build-local [DIR] - build local package using package.scm from DIR or \".\" test-local [DIR] - test local package using package.scm in DIR or \".\" package [DIR] - scaffold DIR layout and a package.scm stub package-srfi [DIR] - scaffold DIR layout and a package.scm stub for SRFIs

     PACKAGES:
          Name of the package.
 Note this can be a symbol or a quoted list of